Matt is a professional painter who owns and operates his own painting business, specializing in interior and exterior house painting.

 The Sony X900F has full-array local dimming for a brighter picture.
 It is to my understanding that the Sony 800 series is edge lit, making colors less bright and dark scenes darker.
 Having never viewed the 800 series, I have nothing to compare it to, other than my old Samsung.

 The remote isn't horrible, but it can be annoying sometimes.
 I've experienced lag at times when trying to select an app from the home screen, and sometimes it takes five or ten seconds for the TV to power on.
 The best button on the remote is the Google voice command feature, which is a huge time saver when searching videos on Youtube.
 Press the button, speak into the microphone on the remote, and your content appears moments later.

-Unless you go with a Vizio, or TCL flat screen, buying a big flat screen from Sony isn't cheap, unless you downsize to 55-inches.
-I upgraded the screen size because I watched a 55-inch for ten years and wanted something bigger for my large living room wall.
-I don't plan on buying another one for a long time, hopefully.
+Unless you go with an inexpensive Vizio, or TCL flat screen, buying a Sony Bravia TV wider than 55-inches isn't going to be cheap unless you downsize or buy an older model, but you definitely get what you pay for.
+I went with the 75-inch because I stared at a 55-inch for ten years, and I wanted something bigger for my large living room wall.
+I have zero regrets about buying this particular model.
+I don't plan on buying another TV for a long time.

 Typically, the cost for a Sony increases by around $1,500 for every additional ten inches of screen width.
 The Sony (X900F) 75-inch from 2018, which this review is based on, now costs a little under $2,000 used, or you can spend more and buy the current model.
 It is my understanding that the performance of both the new and old models I own are very similar, with the newer model being slightly better for video game performance.
 I don't know because I'm not a gamer.
 I definitely recommend going with a Sony Bravia if you want high-quality viewing but don't want to fork over the extra money for OLED.